writethedocs/www/docs/conf/portland/2022/hike.rst

 What to bring
 ~~~~~~~~~~~~~

-May in Portland can be interesting.
+Weather in Portland can be interesting.
 It will probably be in the 60s, with a chance of rain.
 So, please bring:

 - Comfortable shoes, that you are comfortable getting a bit muddy.
 - 1 Liter of water.
 There is water available halfway through the hike.